opentrng/ptrng/README.md

 # Emulate noisy ring oscillators

-The emulator has the capability to produce time series data for ring oscillators, incorporating phase noise.
+The emulator has the capability to produce time series data for ring oscillators (RO), incorporating phase noise.
 Each consecutive value represents the absolute timing of the rising edge of the RO signal.
 The phase noise encompasses both thermal (white) and flicker noise (colored).

 As instance, to produce 10,000,000 cycles of a ring oscillator operating at a frequency of 500MHz, execute the following command:

 ```
-$ python emulator/generate_ro.py 10e6 500e6 > data/ro.txt
+$ python emulator/timeseries.py 10e6 500e6 data/ro.txt
 ```

-Here is an example of the generated file:
+Here is an example of the generated file, each line represents a RO period in femtosecond (fs):

 ```
-1999658 fs
+1999658
-1998880 fs
+1998880
-1983733 fs
+1983733
-2001320 fs
+2001320
-1995537 fs
+1995537
-2002511 fs
+2002511
-2003033 fs
+2003033
-2012407 fs
+2012407
-2012336 fs
+2012336
 ...
-2002883 fs
+2002883
-1999630 fs
+1999630
 ```

-Optionnaly, Allan variance coefficients a1, a2 and noise facors f1, f2 can be specified for thermal and flicker noises.
+Optionnaly, Allan variance coefficients a1, a2 and noise facors f1, f2 can be specified for both thermal and flicker noises.

 ```
-$ python emulator/generate_ro.py 10e6 500e6 2.81e-14 1.16e-10 2 0.135
+$ python emulator/generate_ro.py -a1 2.56e-14 -f1 1.919 -a2 1.11e-09 -f2 0.139 10e6 500e6 data/ro.txt
 ```

-# Simulate entropy source architectures
+# Simulate RAW entropy source architectures

 Prior to run HDL simulation, it is imperative to create ringo time series `ro1.txt` and `ro2.txt` with at least 10M cycles each.
 These files are taken as input stimuli for entropy sources and should be located in the `data` directory.
 Detailed instruction can be found in the [previous section](#emulate-noisy-ring-oscillators).